Multi-Sideband RABBIT in Argon: Results and Discussion

+Since the retrieved angle-integrated RABBIT phase is the weighted average of all the channel-resolved RABBIT phases and the weights of these channels in the $S_l$, $S_c$, and $S_h$ SBs are different, the angle-integrated RABBIT phase in the three SBs also turns out different.
+Also, owing to the propensity rule, the unequal transition probabilities of reaching the various angular momentum states of the SBs in absorption and emission of the probe photons may cause incomplete interference in the individual $\ell$ channels, thereby reducing the overall oscillation contrast in the angle-integrated photoelectron signal.

-Finally, we notice that the scale of variation in the angle dependence of the RABBIT phase is smaller in the calculation than in the experiment.
-Also, the position of $S_l$ and $S_h$ relative to $S_c$ is switched.
-In addition to always possible shortcomings in the theoretical model (as sophisticated as it might be) and unknown potential systematic errors in experiment, the difference in the probe intensities and the pulse details in general are likely responsible for at least some of the discrepancies seen here.
+Finally, we notice that the scale of the variations in the angle-dependence of the RABBIT phase depicted in Fig.~\ref{fig:angle_exp_10_to_14} is smaller in the calculation than in our experiment.
+Also, the positions of $S_l$ and $S_h$ relative to $S_c$ appear to be switched.
+In addition to always possible shortcomings in the theoretical model (as sophisticated as it might be) and unknown potential systematic errors in the experiment, the difference in the probe intensities and the pulse details, in general, are likely responsible for at least some of the discrepancies seen here.
+We hope to be able to investigate this in more detail in the future by performing additional calculations with different intensities and more time delays.